minhtran-q/kafka-knownledge/README.md

   <br/>

   + ZooKeeper is a centralized service for maintaining configuration information, naming, providing distributed synchronization, and providing group services.
-  + ZooKeeper is a critical role in a Kafka cluster by providing distributed coordination and synchronization services.
+  + Apache Kafka, responsible for partition management, message replication, fault tolerance, collaborating and ZooKeeper for cluster coordination and metadata management.

 </details>